healthpackdev/website/README.md

  <a href="https://app.netlify.com/start/deploy?repository=https://github.com/healthpackdev/website"><img alt="deploy with netlify" src="https://www.netlify.com/img/deploy/button.svg"></a>
 </p>

 In a week, I published my new website although it wasn't completly finished.
-I planned more stuff but I can't build this with **chakra-ui**(`needs better performance`) and I got an idea to build a own `react ui` library.
+I planned more stuff but I can't build this with **chakra-ui**(`needs better performance`) and I got an idea to build a my own `react ui` library.
 When I finish library I will add more features and pages.

 # Overview and todos